Proto-Indo-European homeland: Theoretical considerations

-Traditionally homelands of linguistic families are proposed based on evidence from comparative linguistics coupled with evidence of historical populations and migrations from archaeology.
-Today, genetics via DNA samples is increasingly used in the study of ancient population movements.
+Traditionally, homelands of linguistic families are proposed based on evidence from comparative linguistics coupled with evidence of historical populations and migrations from archaeology.
+Presently, genetics via DNA samples is increasingly used for the study of ancient population movements.

 Reconstructed vocabulary

-Through comparative linguistics it is possible to reconstruct the vocabulary found in the proto-language, and in this way achieve knowledge of the cultural, technological and ecological context that the speakers inhabited.
+Using comparative linguistics it is possible to reconstruct the vocabulary found in the proto-language, and in this way achieve some knowledge of the cultural, technological and ecological context that the speakers inhabited.
 Such a context can then be compared with archaeological evidence.
 This vocabulary includes, in the case of (late) PIE, which is based on the post-Anatolian and post-Tocharian IE-languages: